 Letitia James, New York's attorney general.

 Letitia James, New York's attorney general.
-Credit: Bloomberg/Jeenah Moon
+Credit: Bloomberg / Jeenah Moon

 A Manhattan court on Monday denied a motion to dismiss criminal charges against a Kings Point man accused of using falsified documents to steal two Harlem brownstones worth more than $4.7 million, New York State Attorney General Letitia James said.

-An elderly man whose $2.9 million home was stolen by Joseph Makhani was forced to move into a homeless shelter, James said.
+An elderly woman whose $2.9 million home was stolen by Joseph Makhani was forced to move into a homeless shelter, James said.
 Makhani, 61, also tried to evict tenants from the other building through false documents, according to the attorney general.

 “Deed theft is a shameful crime that robs New Yorkers of their most important assets – their homes,” James said Monday in a statement.
 “Our case charges Joseph Makhani for his alleged schemes targeting vulnerable homeowners.
 Today’s ruling ensures my office can continue our case against him and seek justice.”